ropensci/osmextract/README.md

 <img src="man/figures/README-iow1-1.png" width="100%" />

-The same steps can be used to get other OSM datasets (note use of `quiet = FALSE` to show additional message, examples not run):
+The same steps can be used to get other OSM datasets (note use of `quiet = FALSE` to show additional message, examples, not run):

 ``` r
 test_malta = oe_get("Malta", quiet = FALSE)